NIGK15001U Advanced Geoinformatics

 MSc Programme in Geography and Geoinformatics

-This course constitutes the introduction to the MSc specialization in Geoinformatics (in combination with its counterpart within Remote Sensing).
-The primary aim of the course is to position its participants firmly at the most advanced level concerning theories and applications of Geographical Information Systems (GIS) and Geoinformatics in general.
+This course constitutes the introduction to the MSc specialization in Geoinformatics (in combination with its counterpart in Remote Sensing).
+The course's primary aim is to position its participants firmly at the most advanced level concerning theories and applications of Geographical Information Systems (GIS) and Geoinformatics in general.
 This is done within a multi-disciplinary framework rooted in the field of Geography.
 A secondary aim is an alignment of competences acquired at the BSc level to provide all participants with the necessary skills and software platform knowledge for the advanced courses within the MSc specialization in Geoinformatics.

-- give short, concise and well-illustrated oral presentation on the basis of scientific papers and/or results of hands-on exercises,
+- Give short, concise and well-illustrated oral presentation on the basis of results from hands-on exercises,

 Ability to address complex scientific problems by linking advanced knowledge from Geoinformatics and Geography.

 - Written assignment, during courseOral examination, 20 minThe written assignment is prepared during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure and includes the titles listed in the officially approved reading list.
 A combined grade is provided after the oral exam.

 - All aids allowed

 - 7-point grading scale